Montreal bagels or New York bagels?

 Here’s an interesing story about New York bagel history, from Atlas Obscura.

 The Ur-Montreal bagel really got established in places like St-Viateur Bagel Shop, which was founded in 1957, and Fairmount Bagel.
-I’ve just been visiting family in Montreal and had a good dose of the former: they’re just delicious.
-These two shops, both decades old now, are credited with being the anchors of true Montreal bagel-ness.
+When I visit Montreal, I seek these places out — the shops, both decades old now, are credited with being the anchors of true Montreal bagel-ness.

-The external crispness and just slight charring from the lick of flames gives an added flavour depth – think of a subtle sweetness with nutty sesame-seed deliciousness – to the soft but slightly yielding chew of the bagel interior.
-There’s not much better.
+The external crispness and just-slight charring from the lick of flames gives an added flavour depth – think subtle sweetness with nutty sesame-seed deliciousness – to the soft but slightly yielding chew of the bagel interior.

 Leave a Comment